Revisiting the Yom Hazikaron Ceremony

 Micro-narrative of the ceremony

-YZ — not about history or even really biographies of the fallen: “the main motif of Memorial Day ceremonies is the irrevocable loss of the fallen from among the living.”
+The ceremony’s endpoints: beginning with Yizkor and ending with the collective singing of Hativkah, link the religious and the nationalistic, while the silent identification with the fallen (during the siren wail) is matched by the collective singing of Hativah.
+Handelman emphasizes that YZ is not about history or even really about biographies of the fallen: “the main motif of Memorial Day ceremonies is the irrevocable loss of the fallen from among the living.”

-What does it mean when Diaspora Jews celebrate these days?
-If and because they are reflections of a kind of airtight narrative of the realization of Zionist aspirations as institutionally Jewish/ messianic aspirations– what is the place of the Diaspora community in these celebrations?
-Where is our place in this airtight narrative?
-In general, when we celebrate these days, are we celebrating as insiders or outsiders?
-We see ourselves as insiders, but in what ways?
+With this backdrop in mind, what does it mean when Diaspora Jews celebrate these days, especially in the high school setting?
+On the macro scale, the ceremonies reflect an airtight narrative of the realization of Zionist aspirations as institutionally Jewish/ messianic aspirations.
+But what is the place of the Diaspora community in these celebrations?
+On a micro level, the unification of the military and the religious; the emphasis on the national collective as a result of sacrifice, and the high school students’ role as a surrogate soldiers — where do we fit?
+When we commemorate YZ14, are we commemorating as insiders or outsiders?
+In the diasporic Religious Zionist community, we may see ourselves as insiders, but in what ways?
 As insider-witnesses to the drama/ grand narrative?

-If we, as diaspora Jews who honor and love and respect the state of Israel model our ceremony on what goes on in Israel, are we by definition perpetuating and enacting the hierarchical relationship between the state of Israel and its far flung supporters?
-Could we imagine a way of commemorating YZ and YH in a way that would feel authentic to and would nourish our sense of Jewish peoplehood, of shared and collective responsibility for the Jewish people/ destiny/ past, present and future?
-If we import the basic model from Israel– if we try and make it as close to the Israeli original as possible– are we, even from the start, setting ourselves up to view ourselves as onlookers/ outsiders, craning our necks to be a part of the action?
+As diaspora Jews who honor and love and respect the state of Israel, if we model our ceremony on what goes on in Israel, are we by definition perpetuating and enacting the hierarchical relationship between the state of Israel and its far flung supporters?
+Could we imagine a way of commemorating YZ and YH that would feel authentic to and would nourish our sense of Jewish peoplehood, of shared and collective responsibility for the Jewish people, our past, present and future?
+If we import the basic model from Israel– if we try to make it as close to the Israeli original as possible– are we, even from the start, setting ourselves up to view ourselves as onlookers/ outsiders, craning our necks to be a part of the action?
+And if our students cannot provide solace to bereaved parents, if they are not walking in their footsteps, should our ceremony be adjusted to remove those feelings?

 YZ ceremonies at SAR